ibm-cloud-docs/EventStreams/eventstreams127.md

 * Credentials for authentication

 Read the following information for how to obtain these details.
 The steps can vary subtly so ensure that you complete the appropriate steps for your instance.

+For information about how to connect to {{site.data.keyword.messagehub}} if you're using the Classic plan, see [Connecting using the Classic plan](/docs/services/EventStreams?topic=eventstreams-connecting_classic).

 ## Overview
 {: #connect_enterprise}